Non-Asymptotic Analysis of a UCB-based Top Two Algorithm: Non-asymptotic analysis

-\subsection{Beyond Gaussian Distributions}
+\subsection{Beyond Gaussian distributions}

-Theorems~\ref{thm:asymptotic_upper_bound} and~\ref{thm:finite_time_upper_bound_instanciated} naturally hold for sub-Gaussian r.v. thanks to simple adaptations of concentration results (see, e.g., Lemmas~\ref{lem:delta_correct_threshold},~\ref{lem:concentration_per_arm_gau} and~\ref{lem:concentration_per_pair_gau}).
+Theorems~\ref{thm:asymptotic_upper_bound} and~\ref{thm:finite_time_upper_bound_instanciated} hold for sub-Gaussian r.v. thanks to direct adaptations of concentration results (Lemmas~\ref{lem:delta_correct_threshold},~\ref{lem:concentration_per_arm_gau} and~\ref{lem:concentration_per_pair_gau}).
 The situation is akin to the regret bound of UCB: it holds for any sub-Gaussian, but it is close to optimality in a distribution-dependent sense only for Gaussians.
-However, if the focus is on asymptotically $\beta$-optimal algorithms, then it is challenging to express the characteristic time $T^\star(\mu)$ for the non-parametric class of sub-Gaussian distributions with known sub-Gaussian bound.
+However, if the focus is on asymptotically $\beta$-optimal algorithms, then it is challenging to express the characteristic time $T^\star(\mu)$ for the non-parametric class of sub-Gaussian distributions.

 The \hyperlink{TTUCB}{TTUCB} algorithm can also be defined for more general distributions such as single-parameter exponential families or bounded distributions.
 It is only a matter of adapting the definition of the UCB leader and the TC challenger.
-For bounded distributions, the UCB leader was studied in \citet{Agrawal21Regret} and the TC challenger was analyzed in \citet{jourdan_2022_TopTwoAlgorithms}.
+For bounded distributions, the UCB leader was studied in \cite{Agrawal21Regret} and the TC challenger was analyzed in \cite{jourdan_2022_TopTwoAlgorithms}.
 Leveraging their unified analysis of Top Two algorithms with our tracking-based results, we can show asymptotic $\beta$-optimality of \hyperlink{TTUCB}{TTUCB} for bounded distributions and single-parameter exponential families with sub-exponential tails.
 We believe that non-asymptotic guaranties could be obtained for more general distributions, but it will come at the price of more technical arguments and less explicit non-asymptotic terms.

-\subsection{Generic Regret Minimizing Leader}
+\subsection{Generic regret minimizing leader}

 Our non-asymptotic analysis highlights that any regret minimization algorithm that selects the arm $i^\star$ except for a sublinear number of times (Property~\ref{prop:leader_as_regret_algo}) can be used as leader with the TC challenger. \begin{property} There exists $(\tilde \cE_n)_{n }$ with $\sum_{n } \bP_{\mu}(\tilde \cE_{n}^{\complement}) < + \infty$ and a function $h$ with $h(n) = \cO(n^{\gamma})$ for some $\gamma \in (0,1)$ such that under event $\tilde \cE_n$, $L_{n,i^\star} \ge n - 1 - h(n)$. \end{property}